How to Come Off Beta Blockers?-(The Right Way)

 • A slow heart rate

-If there’s a certain interaction risk, your doctor will not prescribe this medicine to you or might lower the recommended dosage.
+If there is a certain interaction risk, your doctor may not prescribe this medicine or lower the recommended dosage.

 • Antihypertensives for lowering blood pressure